Matheus-Soares/b3-statement-export/README.md

 </div>

 ## Features
-- Convert Clear statement to a CSV text
+- Convert NuInvest statement to a CSV text
 - Edit the generated result
 - Copy the result to clipboard
 - Export the result to a file